Kwakye Ofosu says NPP's strategy to win elections just a rigging scheme

-- Felix Kwakye Ofosu, the former Deputy Information Minister, says the New Patriotic Party has no great strategic plan to win the 2024 elections
+- Felix Kwakye Ofosu, the former Deputy Information Minister, said the New Patriotic Party had no great strategic plan to win the 2024 elections

-- He said the ruling party is merely looking for a way to rig the 2024 general elections but would fail to do so
+- He alleged that the ruling party was merely looking for a way to rig the 2024 general elections but believes the NPP would fail in their attempts

-- He said the opposition National Democratic Congress will be vigilante during the election period to ensure such machinations do not work
+- Ofuso also said the opposition National Democratic Congress will be vigilant during the election period to ensure such machinations do not work

-The former Deputy Information Minister, Felix Kwakye Ofosu, has accused the New Patriotic Party of hatching a grand scheme to rig the December 7 elections.
+The former Deputy Information Minister, Felix Kwakye Ofosu, has accused the New Patriotic Party (NPP) of hatching a scheme to rig the December 7 elections.

-He said the NPP’s much-touted strategy to win the 2024 presidential and parliamentary elections is nothing more than an electoral rigging plot.
+He said the NPP’s much-touted strategy to win the 2024 presidential and parliamentary elections was nothing more than an 'electoral rigging plot'.

-His comments on Citi FM follow the ruling party’s assertion that it has the necessary strategy needed to win the 2024 elections.
+His comments, per Citi FM, follow the ruling party’s assertion that it has the necessary strategy needed to win the 2024 elections.

 "NDC has a stronger chance": UK firm Fitch releases new forecast for 2024 election, says NPP set for defeat

-The NPP has expressed confidence it would be able to outmanoeuvre the National Democratic Congress in the December polls despite many Ghanaians being disenchanted by the ruling party as a result of tough economic conditions.
+The NPP has expressed confidence it would be able to outmanoeuvre the National Democratic Congress (NDC) in the December polls, despite many Ghanaians being disenchanted by the ruling party as a result of tough economic conditions.

-He said the NPP had attempted to rig that election as well, but had woefully failed to amass the necessary votes to declare victory.
+He alleged that the NPP had attempted to rig that election as well but had woefully failed to amass the necessary votes to declare victory.

 He was confident that just as the NPP had been defeated in the 2008 elections, it would once again be defeated in the 2024 elections whether or not it attempts to rig the election.

-The firm said 54 percent of respondents surveyed tipped National Democratic Congress (NDC) candidate John Mahama to beat NPP flagbearer Mahamudu Bawumia.
+The firm said 54 percent of respondents surveyed tipped NDC candidate John Mahama to beat NPP flagbearer, Mahamudu Bawumia.

 Mahama is again partnering with Professor Naana Jane Opoku-Agyemang for the 2024 election after their failed attempt in 2020, while Bawumia is standing with Matthew Opoku Prempeh.